FaroShuffleWhileCoding/Updated-Faro-Shuffle-Tool-2025/README.md

 ## License

 MIT License - See LICENSE file for details
 ---

-Made with ♥️ by Ken | FaroShuffleWhileCoding for the magic community, mathematicians, and fellow developers
+Made with ♥️ by Ken aka FaroShuffleWhileCoding for the magic community, mathematicians, and fellow developers